ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   increase latency.

-* Each request is expanded in size with additional HTTP fields, encryption-related metadata, and AEAD expansion.
+* Each request is expanded in size with additional HTTP fields, encryption-related metadata, and Authenticated Encryption with Associated Data (AEAD) expansion.

 * Deriving cryptographic keys and applying them for request and response protection takes non-negligible computational resources.